 If possible, please vent about your concerns privately with your spouse or friends.
 Pray and seek help from a mental health professional if you’re feeling overwhelmed and need non-judgemental advice.
-But try to remain as positive as you can for your child’s well-being.
+Psychology Today also has helpful tips about combating mask anxiety.
+But our children need us to be as positive as we can about this difficult situation.

 Kids take their cues from their parents and can become anxious or confident depending on what is modeled to them.

 They are resilient and often adapt to new changes faster than adults.
 Furthermore, perceived problems for adults might not even bother children.

 Remember to tell your children how proud of them for keeping their community safe.